How To Replace A Rear Main Seal Without Removing The Transmission

 Step 4: Remove the crankshaft seal

-Normally the seal comes out with the hood but if it doesn’t, you have to do it by yourself.
+Normally the seal comes out with the hood but if it does not, you have to do it by yourself.
 Sometimes the seal is stuck into the crankshaft.
 Cautiously, poke the crankshaft to remove the seal.
 This seal is the rear main seal that you need to take off.
 Remove it and install the new one.
 This is how to replace rear main seal without removing engine easily in no time.

-Why Having Rear Main Seal Replaced Is So Costly That You Should DIY?
+Why Having Rear Main Seal Replaced Is So Costly?

 The steps on how to change rear seal on transmission seem to be complicated, why won’t we just bring the car to the garage?
 Well, some will be afraid of the sheer replacement charge.
 Read more for more reasons below

 Rear main seal replacement requires a certain knowledge of engine construction as well as how it is attached to the transmission.
 There are different ways of installing the rear main seal as well as the transmission, so car shops have to charge a little more as each rear main seal will be a little different.
 Also, since so much of the vehicle has to be taken apart for the job, the mechanic need to know the transmission and engine well enough to make sure all the other details don’t get overlooked and all the sensors get reconnected.

 The job could require an engine hoist, at least, and require a transmission jack, a wide range of torque wrenches, an engine support bar, and possibly a bunch of other specialty tools to complete the job correctly.
 Repair fees for rear main seal replacement need to be high enough for the car shop to afford to purchase and maintain that much equipment.

 Other entailing services